distroyer760/Game/README.md

 # Game

-GitHub has a data transfer limit of 100MB
+GitHub has a push limit of 100MB

 This means GitHub is not going to work for what we are trying to use it for